Constants of motion in stationary axisymmetric gravitational fields: Acknowledgments

 \section{Acknowledgments}

-The author thanks T. Apostolatos, J. Brink, B. Carter, \'E.~\'E. Flanagan, J.~L. Friedman and G. Pappas for fruitful discussions and suggestions.
+The author thanks T. Apostolatos, J. Brink, B. Carter, \'E.~\'E. Flanagan, J.~L. Friedman, K. Glampedakis and G. Pappas and the anonymous referees for fruitful suggestions and comments.
 The author also thanks N. K. Johnson-McDaniel for corrections to the manuscript and for generalizing Eq. \eqref{eq:IntegrabilityCondQuart2} to Eq. \eqref{eq:IntegrabilityCondQuart22} and G. Lukes-Gerakopoulos for useful comments and for providing Poincar\'e maps of the four-center potential.
-This work was supported in part under a UWM Dissertation Fellowship, by NSF Grant PHY1001515 and by DFG grant SFB/Transregio 7 ``Gravitational Wave Astronomy''.
+This work was supported in part by the Greek State Scholarships Foundation, by NSF Grant PHY1001515 and by DFG grant SFB/Transregio 7 ``Gravitational Wave Astronomy''.

 \labelwidth{0.0em}